toliva/ConnectivityContent/apis/02-Product Management/06-Deposit-API/03-guides.md

 ## Can I Have Different Deposit Policies Defined for Different Rate Plans of My Property?
 It is **not** possible to have different deposit policies for different rate plans.
 The Deposit Policy is configured at the property level, and will apply to any rate plan enabled for making use of it.

-## Do I need a Deposit Policy When My Cancel Policy Already States When There are Penalties Cancelling?
+## Do I need a Deposit Policy When My Cancel Policy Already States What the Penalty Is for Cancelling?
 The short answer is yes.
 In the Expedia system, Deposit and Cancel Policies are 2 very distinct things.
 For a HotelCollect booking, it is required to have a deposit policy defined and have the rate plan enabled for it, if the intent is to charge anything prior to the guest checking in to the hotel.

 For example, assume a property defined a cancel policy stating that the rate is non-refundable 7 days prior to checkin.
 If the intent is to charge the full amount of the reservation 7 days prior to checkin, a deposit policy Defined needs to be defined, indicating that the full amount of the reservation will be charged 7 days prior to checkin.